MannyBinning/behind-the-blur/README.md

 8. LocalStorage has been used in order to display the points on Points page.

 9. Save button is provided for the user to save the points in local storage which is called in a list on Highscores page.

+### Bug(s) and Resolution(s):

+1. Points were included in this site to keep track of the correct answers.
+However, at one stage points were getting added on multiples clicks on the same answer.
+This bug was fixed by adding a 'disable' class, which is activated once an answer is selected, preventing user's points going up on every click.

 ### Scalability:
 To improve the quiz multiple functions will be added in the near future.